william89731/traefik-service-dockerized/README.md

 copy:

-[env-example](https://github.com/william89731/traefik-service-dockerized/blob/master/env-example) in your .env file
+see [env-example](https://github.com/william89731/traefik-service-dockerized/blob/master/env-example) and modify your .env file

 navigate to your mother directory: